waii-ai/waii-cli/doc/docs/waii-cli-reference.md

 #### Options

-- `--schema`: Name of the schema to generate questions for.
-- `--complexity`: Complexity of the questions to generate: easy, medium, hard
-- `--n_questions`: Number of questions to generate
-- `--format`: choose the format of the response: text or json
+{
+  "schema": "Name of the schema to generate questions for.", "complexity": "Complexity of the questions to generate: easy, medium, hard", "n_questions": "Number of questions to generate", "format": "choose the format of the response: text or json" }

 ---